-Rental fee will be charged to all groups, other than university groups, where applicable (mutually agreed upon ahead of time).
+A use charge will be required of all groups, other than university groups where applicable (mutually agreed upon ahead of time).
 A responsible supervisor must be with all groups using Fairfield.

-Permission for use of Fairfield Stadium must be secured through the Assistant Athletic Director's office (696-3190).
+Permission for use of Fairfield Stadium must be secured through the Department of Athletics in writing (696-3190).
 Special details must be worked out in advance.
 Special approval is required for use of scoreboard and PA system with qualified technicians.
-There are practice limitations, and concession rights are retained by the Department of Athletics.
+Concession rights are retained by the Department of Athletics.